-3.7.1 Clause 22 deals with urgent expropriations.
-In the case of a disaster or if a court so orders, an expropriating authority may exercise a right to use property temporarily for a period not exceeding 12 months.
+Clause 20 deals with urgent expropriations.
+In the case of a disaster, urgent and exceptional circumstances, real and imminent danger, or if a court so orders, an expropriating authority may exercise a right to use property temporarily for a period not exceeding 12 months.
 The expropriating authority is exempted from certain provisions of the envisaged Act should it exercise the right to take property temporarily on an urgent basis.
 The expropriating authority must within 30 days of the notice to use the property temporarily make a written offer of compensation to the owner or holder.
 Provision is made for compensation in the case of damage to the property concerned and for the extension of the period of 12 months by order of court.

-3.8 Chapter 8: Withdrawal of Expropriation
+3.8 Chapter 8: Withdrawal of expropriation

-3.8.1 Clause 23 authorises an expropriating authority to withdraw an expropriation if the withdrawal is in the public interest or the reason for which the property was expropriated is no longer applicable.
+Clause 21 authorises an expropriating authority to withdraw an expropriation if the withdrawal is in the public interest or the reason for which the property was expropriated is no longer applicable.
 Under certain specified instances, an expropriating authority may not withdraw the expropriation.
 Provision is also made for the effect a withdrawal of an expropriation has on ownership of the property.
 Provision is made that the expropriating authority will be liable for all reasonable costs and damages incurred or suffered by the claimant as a result of the withdrawal.